mike99mac/minimy-mike99mac/gcode/README.md

 ## Baltic birch
 A piece of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.

 The remaining 20" x 60" is cut into three different pieces:
+Before cutting into three pieces, add pencil marks of 1, 2, 3 and 4 highlighted in the drawing in yellow.
 1. Panel 1 is 24.70"
 1. Panel 2 is 18.02"
 1. Panel 3 is what remains

 Below is a sketch of 20" x 60" panel.
+The yellow highlights show table saw cuts of .125".
+The green cuts show CNC machine cuts of 0.260".

 ![](20x60panelLayout.jpg)